SaadVakil91/Data-Science-Projects/README.md

 # Data Science Projects

 ## Summary:
-Here you will find the list of projects that I have completed in my first three weeks of Data Science Bootcamp course.
+Here you will find the list of few of the selected projects that I have completed during my Data Science Bootcamp course.
 Please find below quick details of the projects:

 1. **Project 1 - Visual Data Analysis:** Here I have presented an animated scatter plot of the evolution of Life Expectancy and Fertility rate from 1960 to 2015.
 2. **Project 2 - Titanic Survival Rates Prediction:** Here I have trained Machine Learning models to predict survival of passengers aboard the titanic ship.